erikh/saturn/README.md

 #### Times

 -   `hour:minute:second` represents a full time.
 You may also use `.` for the separators.
--   `hour:minute` when less than 13 represents the time in relationship to the current 12-hour clock.
+-   `hour:minute` 24-hour time with the following exception: for today's date: when less than 13 represents the time in relationship to the current 12-hour clock.
 13 and above are 24-hour time.
+You can change this behavior with `saturn config set24h-time`.
 -   `hour:minute[pm|am]` represents the current 12 hour time with appropriate time of day designation.
 -   `hour[pm|am]` represents the top of the hour in 12 hour time with the appropriate time of day designation.
 -   `hour` represents the top of the hour in 12 hour time with the current time of day designation.